 Allows you to define what price to sell.
 Often used to defend a trade position against market volatility.
 For example, you could set up a stop loss at US$44 per share.
-If the price dropped to that level, your stop loss order will be executed automatically.
+If the price drops to that level, your stop loss order will be executed automatically.

 Step 6: Place your order

 Having chosen a broker and decided how you want to invest, you can place your order.

 Once you buy any shares, you have to monitor your investment.
 Here are a few things you can do to keep on top.

 Watch AMC share price trends and company performance

 Share investment can be done with either a speculative motive or to buy and hold with an expectation of long-term value including dividends.
 Becoming a meme stock has effectively divorced AMC’s trading price from its business fundamentals.
 As a result, AMC stock can be volatile.
 But as it gradually loses its meme status, and short-selling subsides, there will come a time when you can count on AMC purely based on its business fundamentals.

 This can be challenging because AMC has two types of competitors.

 AMC is currently in direct competition with other movie theatres.
 The post-pandemic world, however, offers many alternatives to moviegoers.
 During the pandemic, many of them turned to online streaming for entertainment amid widespread lockdowns.
 So what are the chances that some of those streaming services, such as Netflix (NADAQ: NFLX), Amazon Prime Video, Disney+, Apple TV, Hulu, HBO Max, and others continue to command a share of movie watchers' entertainment budgets?

 As it is, almost half of Millennials and Gen Xers, do not view video content on TV the traditional way and are attracted to content on newer streaming platforms and YouTube.